duckbite/rag-techniques/projects/basic-rag/README.md

    ```

 3. **Prepare sample data**:
-   Place `.txt` or `.md` files in the `data/` directory.
-The project includes sample data from the original RAG_Techniques repository.
+   The project uses sample data from `shared/assets/data/` by default (configured via `dataPath` in the config).
+You can modify `dataPath` to point to your own document directory.
+The default includes sample documents from the original RAG_Techniques repository.

 ## Usage